 On the smallholding we raise livestock but we also want to raise expectations, awareness and spirits.
 We grow crops but we also want to grow confidence, independence, self-esteem and abilities

 The Smallholding at Stowfield is at the very heart of the Orchard Trust and it was here that the Trust began in 1989.
-It's purpose was to give creative and meaningful work opportunities to the residents (and later service users) and this ethos still holds today.
+It's purpose was to give creative and meaningful work opportunities to the residents (and later clients) and this ethos still holds today.

 The smallholding is approximately 7 acres and sits within our 17 acre site of mixed woodland, pasture and buildings at Upper Stowfield.
-At present we have a flock of 41 free-range hens, 12 ducks, 17 sheep, 4 goats, pigs and a range of small animals.
-All these animals are tame enough to give our service users the chance to work with them.
+We have a range of livestock including hens, pigs, goats, sheep and a range of small animals.
+All these animals are tame enough to give our clients and visitors the chance to work with them.

-We are always looking for new service users and volunteers to enable us to expand the types of livestock, crops and activities that we have.
+We are always looking for new clients and volunteers to enable us to expand the types of livestock, crops and activities that we have.

 We feel very strongly that an accessible smallholding should be a resource for the whole community and we encourage a wide variety of outside organisations to visit.
-We have open farm days every Thursday and we host gentle country walks (mainly aimed at people with dementia and their carers) on the third Thursday of every month.
-For further information telephone Phill or George on 01594 861359
+We host gentle country walks (mainly aimed at people with dementia and their carers) on the third Thursday of every month.